tomizechsterson/CharGen/README.md

 This means that not all the features required to fully create a character for these games will be implemented.
 However, you're welcome to submit a PR for something that I've left out, if you're so inclined.

+## Update (9/15/2018)
+At this point, all the features I wanted for this service are implemented and work locally, so I'm calling this good.
+I likely won't address any created issues, but I should still be able to review any PR's that people create

 ## Getting Started

 I've been developing this on Windows, but using non-Microsoft tools, so this should build and run on all OS's without too much trouble.